Hey folks,

 Jeedom Bridge

-I’m using this tool to create a bridge between Jeedom metrics and InfluxDB, It’s a small python server who is listening on a specific TCP port on your Raspberry Pi, and then forwards events to InfluxDB.
+I’m using this tool to create a bridge between Jeedom metrics and InfluxDB.
+It’s a small Python server that listens on a specific TCP port on your Raspberry Pi, and then forwards events to InfluxDB.

 InfluxDB